 = -12.98kJ +13.14kJ

-Q-21: What can be said about the thermodynamic stability of NO(g), given
+Q-21: Comment on the thermodynamic stability of NO(g), given,

 (1/2)N2(g) + (1/2)O2(g);